Complete Guide to an Online English Degree

 Accreditation is an essential part of the field of academia and guarantees the credibility of schools.
 Before enrolling, verify that your prospective school or English program is accredited.
 The US Department of Education (USDE) recognizes the Council for Higher Education Accreditation (CHEA) as the premier association of accreditation excellence.
 Read More

-Comprehensive List of Schools for an Online English Degree (99)
+Comprehensive List of Accredited Online Schools - English Degrees (102)

 A bachelor’s degree is the minimum educational requirement for most careers in English.
 This degree may be in communications, English, comparative literature, or another field in which students are required to complete large amounts of reading and writing.
 Writing experience garnered through extracurricular activities or internships with school newspapers, magazines, or yearbooks can prove helpful in landing a job after graduation.
 Professionals interested in one particular type of writing, such as science writing, can benefit by taking college-level coursework in that subject area.